MasterOnDust/FLEXPART-script/README.md

 ## Discription:
 - jobscript.py creates folder structure containing the specific inputfiles.
 In addition it create a slurm job script for submiting to the queue.
-The job is submitted as an array job and which
+The job is submitted as an array job and which can be devided into sub array jobs, to avoid having to many jobs in the queue at once.

 ## Usage:
 First configure your flexpart simulation by editing settings.json file.
 You can also change the default settings in the params.json file.